gry79/rpi-zero-2w-tesla-ble/README.md

 That's it, you can now send all other commands to your Tesla.
 Try the `body-controller-state` command to test it.

+I don't need to mention that the Raspi Zero always needs to be in BLE range to the vehicle, right?

 ## Configuration

 Configuration file is placed in `/home/pi/bin/tesla/tesla-mqtt.properties`, there is only one config parameter